Samsung/CredSweeper/docs/source/overall_architecture.rst

 -------------

 CredSweeper provides pre-trained ML models to filter false credential lines.
-`ML validation` is on by default but can be disabled with:
+`ML validation` is on by the default but can be disabled with:

 .. code-block:: bash